Explore Science-first Philosophy

 How does TST Ethics handle the trolley problem?

 The traditional trolley problem asks a brutal question: if a runaway trolley will kill five strangers unless you pull a lever that redirects it toward one stranger, should you do it?
 In its classic form, it is a numbers problem wrapped in moral tension.
 Do you act and cause one death, or do nothing and allow five deaths?
+Is doing nothing the exact same decision as pulling a lever?
 The question is designed to force a conflict between outcome, responsibility, and personal conscience.

 — map / TST —